takatsuka/DeepSOM/playgrounds/numba_npsom_perf_analysis/README.md

 ### Result

-`playfast.py` show an average of 28.6% shorter running time compares to `play.py`
+`playfast.py` show an average of 28.6% shorter running time compares to `play.py` even without exploiting task parallelization.

 Above result was tested on a system with Ryzen 3900X CPU running macOS, Python 3.9.